Vestas feasts on Chinese turbine orders

 Vestas, which has its largest integrated manufacturing plant in Tianjin, China, opened a research and development center in Beijing in October and has said it would reserve its entire Chinese manufacturing capacity to meet China demand this year.

-"In 2010, Vestas has announced almost 1,000 MW worth of orders in China alone, which is a record high order intake for Vestas in this competitive market," Vestas Wind Systems A/S said in a statement.
+"In 2010, Vestas has announced almost 1,000 MW worth of Chinese turbine orders in China alone, which is a record high order intake for Vestas in this competitive market," Vestas Wind Systems A/S said in a statement.

 The company had earlier forecast that its global order intake in the full year 2010 would be between 8,000 and 9,000 MW, rebounding from a weak 2009 level of 3,072 MW.

-The glimpse of Vestas' 2010 Chinese orders precedes full-year financial results due on February 9 and came with announcements that Vestas got an order for 58 turbines with total capacity of 49.3 megawatts from China and an order for seven turbines with combined capacity of 21 MW from Germany.
+The glimpse of Vestas' 2010 Chinese orders precedes full-year financial results due on February 9 and came with announcements that Vestas got an order from China for 58 turbines with total capacity of 49.3 megawatts and an order for seven turbines with combined capacity of 21 MW from Germany.

 Shares in Vestas traded up 0.9 percent at 178 crowns at 1047 GMT, outperforming a flat Copenhagen bourse.